tnordquist/recursion-1/docs/index.md

 That is, any single character, or even an empty string, reads the same forward and backward.

-As we move from the basic definition to code (e.g. if we want to write a method that checks to see if a `String` specified in a parameter is a palindrome, and return the corresponding `boolean` result), the latter might look very different from the definition in natural language.
+<a name="fn2"></a>As we move from the basic definition to code (e.g. if we want to write a method that checks to see if a `String` specified in a parameter is a palindrome, and return the corresponding `boolean` result), the latter might look very different from the definition in natural language.
 But a recursive implementation is often very close to the natural language expression&mdash;as long as that natural language expression is also recursive.

-<a name="fn2"></a>Let's take a new definition as a starting point (ignoring the whole question of whitespace, punctuation, and special symbols for now):
+Let's take a new definition as a starting point (ignoring the whole question of whitespace, punctuation, and special symbols for now):

 > A string $S$ is a palindrome if and only if
 > * the number of characters in the string is 0 or 1;